kaiwan/procmap/README.md

 # procmap
 ***procmap* is designed to be a console/CLI utility to visualize the complete memory map of a Linux process, in effect, to visualize the memory mappings of both the kernel and usermode Virtual Address Space (VAS).**

-It outputs a simple visualization, in a vertically-tiled format **ordered by descending virtual address**, of the complete memory map of a given process (see **screenshots** below).
+It outputs a simple visualization of the complete memory map of a given process in a vertically-tiled format **ordered by descending virtual address** (see **screenshots** below).
 The script has the intelligence to show kernel and userspace mappings as well as calculate and show the sparse memory regions that will be present.
-Also, each segment or mapping is scaled by relative size (and color-coded for readability).
-On 64-bit systems, it also shows the so-called non-canonical sparse region or 'hole' (typically close to 16,384 PB on the x86_64).
+Also, each segment or mapping is (very approximately) scaled by relative size and color-coded for readability.
+On 64-bit systems, it also shows the so-called non-canonical sparse region or 'hole' (typically close to a whopping 16,384 PB on the x86_64).

 ***Usage:***

-    $ ./procmap
+> $ ./procmap

-    Usage: procmap [options] -p PID-to-show-memory-map-of
+Usage: procmap [options] --pid=PID-of-process-to-show-memory-map-of

 Options:

-     -u : show ONLY the usermode mappings or segments (not kernel VAS) -k : show ONLY the kernel-space mappings or segments (not user VAS) [default is to show BOTH]
+ --only-user     : show ONLY the usermode mappings or segments (not kernel VAS)

+ --only-kernel   : show ONLY the kernel-space mappings or segments (not user VAS)

+  [default is to show BOTH]

+ --locate=<start-vaddr>,<length_KB> : locate a given region within the process VAS

+       start-vaddr : a virtual address in hexadecimal length : length of the region to locate in KB

+ --export-maps=filename

+     write all map information gleaned to the file you specify in CSV (note that it overwrites the file) --export-kernel=filename
+     write kernel information gleaned to the file you specify in CSV (note that it overwrites the file)

-     -v : verbose mode (try it!)
+ --verbose       : verbose mode (try it! see below for details)

-     -d : debug mode
+ --debug         : run in debug mode

+ --version|--ver : display version info.

+...

 $

 ***How does it work?***